Director, Quality & Mission Support Division, Oak Ridge Office of Environmental Management

 Eric K. Knox

-Eric Knox currently serves as Senior Project Director, Nuclear & Environment for AECOM.
+Eric Knox currently serves as Vice President, Strategic Development, Nuclear & Environment for AECOM.
 He also serves as Chairman Emeritus of the Executive Committee for the United States Nuclear Infrastructure Council (NIC), a leading not-for-profit think tank advocate group for nuclear energy new-build in the U.S. with more than sixty members representing an "International Who's Who" of global nuclear energy utilities, manufacturers and suppliers.
 As Chairman of NIC from 2011- 2014, he was the longest serving Chairman in the history of the organization.

 Prior to joining AECOM, he served at the U.S. Department of Energy as Associate Director for System Operations and External Outreach in the Office of Civilian Radioactive Waste Management (OCRWM) where he led the successful Yucca Mountain Site recommendation effort and helped conclude the successful submission of the Yucca Mountain License Application to the Nuclear Regulatory Commission.
 Mr. Knox served as a Senior Advisor to three Secretaries of Energy – Watkins, Abraham and Bodman; and also served as Senior Policy Advisor and Chief of Staff in the Office of the Under Secretary of Energy from 2002-2006.
 From 1990 - 1992, he served in OCRWM and as Associate Director of Political Affairs at the White House during the Administration of President George H. W. Bush.